nathankellenicki/node-poweredup/README.md

 ### Introduction

 LEGO Powered Up is the successor to Power Functions, the system for adding electronics to LEGO models.
-Powered Up is a collection of ranges - starting with LEGO WeDo 2.0 released in 2016, LEGO Boost released in 2017, LEGO Powered Up released in 2018, and LEGO Technic CONTROL+ released in 2019.
+Powered Up is a collection of ranges - starting with LEGO Education WeDo 2.0 released in 2016, LEGO Boost released in 2017, LEGO Powered Up released in 2018, LEGO Technic CONTROL+ released in 2019, and LEGO Education SPIKE Prime released in 2020.
 It also includes the 2018 Duplo App-Controlled Train sets.

 This library allows communication and control of Powered Up devices and peripherals via Javascript, both from Node.js and from the browser using Web Bluetooth.

 ### Node.js Installation

-Node.js v8.0 required.
+Node.js v8.0+ required.

 ```javascript
 npm install node-poweredup --save